-Studies primarily look at its effect on hot flashes, but it remains controversial.
+Studies primarily look at the effect of acupuncture for menopause symptoms of hot flashes, but it remains controversial.

 It remains a controversial topic, but some studies have found that acupuncture can help ease the symptoms of your menopause.